PickNikRobotics/beta_moveit_website/_posts/2019-06-12-solidworks-urdf-exporter.md

 * Tons of bug fixes!

-We’ve also taken this opportunity to migrate from BitBucket to [Github](https://github.com/ros/solidworks_urdf_exporter) hosted under the ROS organization.
+We’ve also taken this opportunity to migrate from BitBucket to <a href="https://github.com/ros/solidworks_urdf_exporter" target="_blank">Github</a> hosted under the ROS organization.

-Please see the [wiki](http://wiki.ros.org/sw_urdf_exporter) for a download link and more information.
+Please see the <a href="http://wiki.ros.org/sw_urdf_exporter" target="_blank">wiki</a> for a download link and more information.